naowalrahman/alpaca-trader/README.md

 - Logging: `>> /var/log/alpaca_trader.log 2>&1` appends both stdout and stderr to the log file.

 > [!NOTE]
-> If your server is not in Eastern Time, adjust the minute/hour to align with your desired market window (e.g., a few minutes before 16:00 ET).
+> If your server timezone is not EST, adjust the minute/hour to align with your desired market window.
 You can also set `TZ=America/New_York` at the top of your crontab to pin the timezone.